-□ Support the build-out of data systems.
-The Legislature needs to monitor closely the progress of CALPADS and CALTIDES and work with the administration to ensure the systems are being built as robustly and accessibly as envisioned - and needed.
+Support the build-out of data systems.
+The Legislature needs to monitor closely the progress of CALPADS S and CALTIDES and work with the administration to ensure the s system s are being g built as robustly and accessibly as envisioned - an ıd need ded.

-□ Make data usable.
+☐ Make data usable.